 Q: What is Medicon Valley?

-Medicon Valley is a bi-national cluster that spans the island of Zealand in Eastern Denmark and the Skåne region of Southern Sweden.
-It is one of Europe’s strongest life science clusters with a large number of life science companies and research institutions located within a small geographical area.
-The cluster is connected by the Øresund Bridge, which makes commuting between Denmark and Sweden an easy everyday task.
-Medicon Valley is one region with synergies from two countries.
+Medicon Valley is a bi-national life science cluster that spans the island of Zealand in Eastern Denmark and the Skåne region of Southern Sweden.
+It is one of Europe’s strongest life science clusters with many innovative life science companies, academic excellence and a tradition for public private partnerships located within a small geographical area.
+The cluster is connected by the Øresund Bridge opened in year 2000, which makes commuting between Denmark and Sweden an easy everyday task.
+The geography of Medicon Valley is almost overlapping with geography sometimes referred to as Greater Copenhagen.

 Q: What is Medicon Valley Alliance?